 What size of home can I bid for?

-If you bid for a home that is too big or too small for your needs, then your bid will not be considered.
+If you bid for a home that is too big or too small for your needs, your bid will not be considered.

-When am I able to view the home?
+Can I view the home?

 If you’re successful in your bid, a Housing Officer will arrange an appointment for you to view the home.

-Remember, although the home is advertised, the current tenant may still be living there.
+Remember that although the home is advertised, the current tenant may still be living there.
 We ask you to respect their privacy and not to contact them directly.